alistratov/bit-permutation/docs/index.md

 (as of 2024), the module is capable of performing approximately 1 million operations per second for 16-bit numbers and 100,000 operations per second for 128-bit numbers.

-## Classes
-### BitPermutation
-The `BitPermutation` class appears to handle various aspects of bit permutation, including generating random permutations, checking properties of permutation (like whether it is identity or involution), and providing different representations (cycles, tuples, Lehmer codes).